Thinking Beyond M & M Security

 Modern ship design includes a feature called bulkheads.
 By partitioning the ship into sections, which can be easily shut off from one another, the ship becomes much more robust in the face of catastrophic failure.

-Applied to modern architecture, one environment might be spread out over multiple firewalls.
+Applied to modern security architecture, one environment might be spread out over multiple firewalls.
 Each firewall has tight access controls, with keys and credentials isolated from one resource to another.
 Compromise of one network bulkhead limits the blast radius of an attacker scooping credentials or sniffing traffic.

 An organization’s employees are its most valuable asset, and this is doubly true when responding to a security incident.
 There is nothing more dangerous than a sentient, motivated, responsive attacker.